Fonkarts/Fonkarts/README.md

 - 👋 Hi, I’m Sébastien
-- 👀 I’m interested in coding, music, video games and movies
+- 👀 I’m interested in Web Development, AI and new technologies
-- 🌱 I’m currently a Fullstack Web Developer (React/Node/MySQL/MongoDB)
+- 🌱 I’m currently a Fullstack Web Developer (React/TypeScript/Node.js/Express.js...)
-- 💞️ I’m looking to collaborate on projects and get some new skills
+- 💞️ I’m looking to discuss new techs and collaborate on projects
 - 📫 How to reach me :
   - Send me a PM
   - Visit my LinkedIn profile : https://www.linkedin.com/in/sebastienhouchet-2473609a/